miku/span/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

+While span has a few independent tools (like fetching or compacting [crossref](https://www.crossref.org/) feeds), it is mostly used inside [siskin](https://github.com/ubleipzig/siskin), a set of tasks to build an aggregated index.

 ## Installation

     $ go install github.com/miku/span/cmd/...@latest